mattdood/graph-ein/README.md

 The database can be connected to via [DBeaver](https://dbeaver.io) or some other database client if you'd like to explore the data.

+**Note:** For users that want to utilize additional SQLite features there are methods for executing arbitrary statements/multiple statements.

 #### Schemas
 Databases have a concept of "schemas" that are used to organize disparate nodes and edges from each other.
 As such, a schema is needed for each of the node/edge